 In the Internet and broader in the IT world, most data retrieval models are query-based, i.e. whenever you need a piece of information, you query an API to retrieve that piece of information.
 For example, to know whether a server is up, i can periodically ping it.
 To know the current weather in my city, i can query an API service such as OpenWeathermapAPI.
 When i want to know whether there are still spare parts of a particular machine component, i can query the API of an inventory system.

 Contrary, IoT is the world where sensor data are produced, and rather than waiting for you to fetch the data, these sensor data gets pushed to you.
 MQTT, the popular IoT messaging protocol, is based on a publish-subscribe mechanism where you subscribe to events or data streams from a particular source.
 Critical in IoT is the ability to process data in real-time as they come in, i.e.the ability to act on data in motion.
 With periodic polling, some scenarios will just break down: if I arrive at the office (an event based on my location), i want to lights to switched on right away, not with a 15 minute delay.
 I guess you get what i mean.

-query based data in real-time, not one or the other, hiding underlying
+event-based and query based data in real-time, not one or the other, hiding underlying technical complexity

 What do you think?